MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## INTRODUCTION

 ## Dataset
-- The data for this project was gathered from
+- The dataset for this project was gathered from the [Bureau of Transportation Statistics]([url](https://www.transtats.bts.gov/ontime/departures.aspx)) for all AA departure metrics in years 2022-2024.
+Statistics are generated per origin airport.
+Compiled datasets are uploaded to the repository.

 ## EXPLORATORY ANALYSIS
 ### 1) How many planes did AA operate each year?